 Who is in the cast of Honour?

-Following a recent string of hit dramas, including Bodyguard, The Durrells, and Summer of Rockets, Keeley Hawes stars as Detective Chief Inspector Caroline Goode, who led the investigation into Banaz Mahmod’s murder.
+Following a recent string of hit dramas, including Bodyguard, The Durrells, and Summer of Rockets, Keeley Hawes stars as Detective Chief Inspector Caroline Goode in the Honour cast, who led the investigation into Banaz Mahmod’s murder.

 Banaz Mahmod is played by newcomer Buket Komur, while Banaz’s lover Rahmat Sulemani is played by Moe Bar-El (Tehran).